Article by John Tribbia

 The outcome turns on conversion execution, not just the price sheet.

-The decision is made.
-This is an execution problem now.
+That is why this is better understood as an execution problem than a pure pricing problem.
 Documentation, migration flow, credits, bundling, and onboarding matter more than the announcement copy once the decision has been made.

 Nothing about this framework is specific to Anthropic or OAuth.
 The same logic works whenever a product or pricing change hits users differently based on how they actually use the product: tier migrations, feature sunsets, pricing shifts, even model rollouts with uneven value across tasks.